 At AUNE, she also coordinates the Critical Skills Program (a K–12 teaching methodology that combines project-based learning, social and emotional learning, and 21st-century skills in meaningful, authentic contexts), as well as the Educational Technology Integrator and Library Media Specialist certificate programs (both of which are rooted in Critical Skills).
 Finally, she's just begun the process of gaining alternative certification as a library media specialist in a small, rural K–6 public school.

-I enjoy writing.
-I blog at The Critical Skills Classroom and have published pieces in Edweek, EdweekTeacher, Kappan, and the Journal of Staff Development.
-I’m also the author of Facilitating Authentic Learning (Corwin Press, 2012) and is pleased to be a community facilitator for Edutopia.
+Laura enjoys writing.
+She blogs at The Critical Skills Classroom and has published pieces in Edweek, EdweekTeacher, Kappan, and the Journal of Staff Development.
+She's also the author of Facilitating Authentic Learning (Corwin Press, 2012) and is pleased to be a community facilitator for Edutopia.